brennoo/terraform-provider-hrui/docs/resources/mac_limit.md

 ---
 page_title: "hrui_mac_limit (Resource)"
 description: |-
-  Manages MAC entry limits for specific ports on the HRUI system.
+  Manages MAC address entry limits for specific ports.
 ---

 # hrui_mac_limit (Resource)

-Manages MAC entry limits for specific ports on the HRUI system.
+Manages MAC address entry limits for specific ports.

+## Introduction

+Limiting the number of MAC addresses that can be learned on a port provides a security mechanism to prevent MAC address flooding attacks and helps control network access.
+By enabling a MAC limit on a port, you restrict the number of devices that can connect to that port.

 ## Example Usage